jgraph/www.diagrams.net-source/doc/faq/recover-moved-diagram-confluence-cloud.md

    * Save the diagram, and save the Confluence page.

 Repeat these steps for each draw.io diagram macro on the page that is broken.

+**Tip:** You can also [recover a diagram from the ``.tmp`` file attached to a page](/doc/faq/confluence-cloud-recover-diagram-draft-page.html) if your browser or your Confluence Cloud instance had a problem that prevented your diagram/page from being published.